gogamarra/Automated-ELK-Stack/README.md

 # Automated ELK Stack Deployment
 In this project, I implement an ELK stack to monitor a website in a Microsoft Azure cloud environment.

-The skills and knowledge demonstrated:
+Skills and knowledge demonstrated:
 - Using ANSIBLE provisioning software and DOCKER container environments to create an ELK stack server.
 - Deploying FILEBEAT and METRICBEAT lightweight shippers on web servers to collect data and send to the ELK stack server.

 ### Deliverables
-The files in this repository were used to configure the virtual network depicted below.
+The files created for and within this repository create and configure the highlighted orange areas in the following diagram.

 ![Deployment Architecture](./diagrams/NetworkDiagram-ELK.jpg)

-The files used are YAML files which serve as the Ansible **PLAYBOOKS** which have beeen tested and used to generate a live ELK deployment from the Ansible container within the Jump-Box-Provisioner VM.
-They can be used to recreate the entire deployment pictured above.
+The files contain YAML code and serve as the Ansible **PLAYBOOKS**, which have beeen tested and used to generate a live ELK deployment.
+The PLAYBOOKS are executed from the Ansible Docker container within the Jump-Box-Provisioner VM.
+The PLAYBOOKS can be used to recreate the entire deployment .
 Alternatively, select portions of a PLAYBOOK may be used to install only certain pieces of specific functions desired.
 For example, install FILEBEAT, but not METRICBEAT.

 - ![Playbook Files](./ansible/filebeat-playbook.yml)